autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 # Text Prediction - Customization and Hyperparameter Search
 :label:`sec_textprediction_customization`

-This tutorial teaches you how to control the hyperparameter tuning process in `TextPrediction` by specifying:
+This tutorial teaches you how to control the hyperparameter tuning process in `TextPredictor` by specifying:

 - A custom search space of candidate hyperparameter values to consider.
 - Which hyperparameter optimization algorithm should be used to actually search through this space.